erinyoo/ppa/README.md

 [![Build Status](https://travis-ci.org/erinyoo/ppa.svg?branch=master)](https://travis.ci.org/erinyoo/ppa)
 # Professional Practice Assignment
 ## By Erin Yoo
-Using previously written code/functions from PPA#1 to store inputs and outputs in MongoDB which is spun up using Docker.
-Then usage of TravisCI to build personal continuous integration pipeline with build and test phases.
+Using previously written code from PPA#1 to create a full-blown web-application.
+Application stores certain function inputs and outputs into local MongoDB cluster that is spun up using Docker.

 ## Functions
 These functions were implemented in PPA#1, adding a few functionalities to BMI and Shortest Distance.